krishaamer/green-filter-research/research/methodology.md

     4. How to save sustainably

-34. What questions would you be asking that i’m not asking?

-35. What is the biggest picture of the economy you have seen?
+27. What is the biggest picture of the economy you have seen?

-36. “I want to see my carbon offset with my own eyes”
+28. “I want to see my carbon offset with my own eyes”

-37. “I plan to buy carbon offsets”
+29. “I plan to buy carbon offsets”

-38. “I’m currently buying carbon offsets”
+30. “I’m currently buying carbon offsets”

-39. “I plan to buy a car”

-40. Do you currently own any investments?
+31. Do you currently own any investments?

-41. What kind of investments.
+32. What kind of investments.

 ## Product Features {#product-features}